open/close all folders

 - Similarly, Power Rangers does this quite often when the Monster of the Week is defeated, especially the original series.

 - Used to great effect in Rome, when Lucius Vorenus and Titus Pullo rescue Lucius' children from slavery.
-While it's a great moment in itself, the music launches it into Crowning Moment of Awesome territory.
+While it's a great moment in itself, the music launches it into Moment of Awesome territory.

 - Pretty Guardian Sailor Moon played an instrumental version of the theme tune during certain important battles, and the full version with vocals for really important ones (and notable transformations).